weiningZhang/English-Paper-Writing-Method/README.md

 B: Brainstorm.

 come up with lots of ideas and try them out before they start writing.
+(Map the ideas to see how they relate; Outline them to put them in sequence; Select a key problem to investigate; State the main thesis in one sentence; List the five key words; Define the most imoprtant terms; Draft the initial ideas; Start writing)

 C: Convince.

 remind students of the need to construct good arguments, based on believable evidence, that set out to convience the reader of something.
+(Set out the claims;Present evidence to support each claim;Make sure that the evidence is warranted;Eliminate faulty logic;Test the ideas in discussion with others.)

 I: Improve.